vega/vega-lite/site/docs/transform/aggregate.md

 }
 ```

-`aggregate` property of the channel definition can be used to compute aggregate summary statistics (e.g., median, min, max) over groups of data.
+The `aggregate` property of a field definition can be used to compute aggregate summary statistics (e.g., median, min, max) over groups of data.

 If at least one fields in the specified encoding channels contain `aggregate`, the resulting visualization will show aggregate data.
 In this case, all fields without aggregation function specified are treated as group-by fields<sup>1</sup> in the aggregation process.
-Additional summary and group-by fields can be specified using the `detail` channel.

-Otherwise, if none of the specified encoding channel contains `aggregate`, the resulting visualization shows raw data without aggregation.
+For example, the following bar chart aggregates mean of `Acceleration`, grouped by the number of `Cylinders`.

+<div class="vl-example" data-name="bar_aggregate_vertical"></div>

+The `detail` channel can be used to specify additional summary and group-by fields without mapping the field(s) to any visual properties.
+For example, the following plots add `Origin` as a group by field.

+<div class="vl-example" data-name="scatter_aggregate_detail"></div>

 <span class="note-line"><sup>1</sup>The group-by fields are also known as [independent/condition variables](https://en.wikipedia.org/wiki/Dependent_and_independent_variables) in statistics and [dimensions](https://en.wikipedia.org/wiki/Dimension_(data_warehouse)) in Business Intelligence.
 Similarly, the aggregate fields are known as [dependent variables](https://en.wikipedia.org/wiki/Dependent_and_independent_variables) and [measures](https://en.wikipedia.org/wiki/Measure_(data_warehouse)). </span>